Eyelid Surgery — When Creams And Lotions Just Don’t Work

 Upper Eyelid Support Becomes Weak — Drooping eyes can also be caused by the weakening of the levator muscle in the upper eyelid.
 The levator muscle is responsible for opening the eyelid, and when that particular muscle becomes thin or stretched as we age, it will lead to droopy eyelids.

-Dr. Amiya Prasad on How to Address Puffy and Drooping Upper Eyelids
+Dr. Amiya Prasad on How Aging Can Cause Droopy Eyelids

 Eyelid Surgery – Choosing The Right Surgeon